Crownpeak/best-practices/fredhopper/fhr-shopify-app/user-guide/README.md

 If you have created a new metafield or variant option and it is not being displayed within the Schema Manager or in Fredhopper, please use the Create Staging Catalog option within the [Batch Manager](#using-the-batch-manager) to run a sync to ensure that the app has the latest set of data from Shopify.
 This will sync the data ready for sending to Fredhopper but not activate the catalog inside Fredhopper.
 See the [Batch Manager](#using-the-batch-manager) section for more details.
 Once this process is complete, the new fields will show in the Schema Manager and you can create a new schema to tell Fredhopper to use these fields.
 Note that the data for these fields will not be synced until a new Schema is created and another data sync has been run.

-> Note:
+> Metafields and metaobjects:
 >
-> Not all reference type metafields can be transformed due to their unknown structures.
-These may appear as raw data in Fredhopper.
-Such fields can be excluded from a schema in Schema Manager.
+> Not all reference type metafields or metaobjects can be transformed due to their unknown structures.
+Certain reference type metafields are pre-processed where as others return the id of the object being referenced to.
+Where possoble, metaobjects are sent to Fredhopper as a collection of fields in JSON format.
+Although these may appear as raw data in Fredhopper, it can be useful for relayinng to the frontend for processing.
+Such fields can be excluded from a schema in Schema Manager if needed.
 >
 > The following metafield types are also automatically exclude:
 > - Customer
 > - Company
 > - Collection
 > - Page
-> - Product
-> - Product Variant
 > - MediaImage

 ## Using the Catalog Manager